Make a heatmap with Mapbox Studio

 0. Without these settings, the meteorite layer would be opaque, obscuring the rest of the map.
 Leave this stop at these settings.

 - Click on the second stop, which has a density of

 - Adjust the remaining density stops with the following colors:

 Your heatmap is looking good, but it's difficult to read location labels since the meteorite strike points obscure them.
 Adjust the heatmap layer's opacity so that you can read the labels:

 - Select the Opacity layer.

 0.7, either by using the slider bar or by typing the number in directly.

 When you finish editing your map style, publish your changes by clicking Publish in the upper right side of the screen.
 When you click the publish button, a window will display the difference between the previous and current version of this style.
 If you're happy with the changes, click Publish.
 Your style will now be available to share from a variety of tools and applications.

 If you go back to your Styles page, you will see your new style at the top of the list.

-Mapbox Studio gives you a variety of ways to use the new map style you just created.
-You can use this map directly on a website or in an web or mobile application.
+Mapbox Studio gives you a variety of ways to use the new map style you created.
+You can use this map directly on a website or in a web or mobile application.
 Take a look at the Publish style section of the Mapbox Studio Manual to learn about the different ways you can use your style.